Climate change

 Emma Lawrance, Imperial College London, UK

-Sarah Lowe, Yale School of Public Health, US
+Sarah Lowe, Yale School of Public Health, USA

 Alessandro Massazza, London School of Hygiene and Tropical Medicine, UK